colorado-code-for-communities/contributing/README.md

 ###If you're a community organizer

 ###If you're a developer
-We're always looking for devel
+We're always looking for developers of all levels to start new projects or contribute to existing ones.
+Some of the types of projects we've been tackling are data cleanup and collection, bike route creation, intuitive APIs, data visualization, and a lot more.

 ###If you *want* to be a developer
 Here's a great list of beginner code resources:
 * [Code Academy](http://www.codecademy.com)

 Once you think you have the fundamentals, try building a [Scraper](https://scraperwiki.com/)!
+Look for data locked in HTML, XML, CSV, etc format and write a script to import the data to a database.

 ###If you're a designer
+We need to make our apps easy to use for everyone.
+We need data to tell a story or make a point without any obfuscation.

 ###If you *want* to be a designer